zalyoung/gitlab-handbook/content/handbook/enterprise-data/_index.md

 The collective set of people, projects, and initiatives focused on advancing the state of data at GitLab is called the **GitLab Data Program**.
 GitLab has two primary distinct groups within the Data Program who use data to drive insights and business decisions.
 These groups are complementary to one another and are focused on specific areas to drive a deeper understanding of trends in the business.
 The two teams are the (central) Enterprise Data Team and, separately, Function Analytics Teams located in Sales, Marketing, Product, Engineering or Finance.
 Watch the [Data Recruiting Video](https://youtu.be/4DlwsBIPxUw) to hear from some of the teams involved and what they are working on.

-* The **Data Team** reports into Business Technology and is the Center of Excellence for enterprise insights & analytics (not operational), data science, data platform & infrastructure, BI technologies, master data, data governance and data quality.
+* The **Data Team** reports into Marketing office and is the Center of Excellence for enterprise insights & analytics (not operational), data science, data platform & infrastructure, BI technologies, master data, data governance and data quality.
 The Data Team is also responsible for the enterprise data strategy, building [enterprise-wide data models](/handbook/enterprise-data/platform/edw/), providing [Self-Service Data](/handbook/enterprise-data/direction/self-service/) capabilities, maintaining the [data platform](/handbook/enterprise-data/platform/#our-data-stack), developing [Data Pumps](/handbook/enterprise-data/platform/#data-pump), and monitoring and measuring [Data Quality](/handbook/enterprise-data/data-quality/).
 The Data Team is responsible for data that is defined and accessed on a regular basis by GitLab team members from the [Snowflake Enterprise Data Warehouse](/handbook/enterprise-data/platform/#data-warehouse).
 The Data Team builds data infrastructure to power approximately 80% of the data that is accessed on a regular basis.
 The Data Team also provides a Data Science center of excellence to launch new advanced analytics initiatives and provide guidance to other GitLab team members.

 * **Function Analytics Teams** reside and report into their respective divisions and departments.
 These teams perform specific analysis for business activities and workflows that take place within the function.
 These teams perform ad-hoc analysis and develop dashboards based on the urgency and importance of the analysis required, following the [Data Development](/handbook/enterprise-data/data-development/) approach.
 The most important and repeatable analysis will be powered by the centralized [Trusted Data Model](/handbook/enterprise-data/data-development/#trusted-data-development) managed by the central Data Team.
 Function Analytics Teams also build function-specific/ad-hoc data models and business insights models to solve for urgent and operational needs, not requiring trusted data features.
 Function Analytics Teams work closely with the Data Team in a variety of ways: expand GitLab's overall analytics capabilities, extend the [Data Catalog](/handbook/enterprise-data/data-catalog/), provide requirements for new Trusted Data models and dashboards, validate metrics, and help drive prioritization of work asked of the Data Team.
 When data gaps are found in our business processes and source systems, the team members will provide requirements to product management, sales ops, marketing ops, and others to ensure the source systems capture correct data.